 There are many reasons why you should not just rush through Kangerlussuaq on your way to another destination.
-The comparatively small village with approx. 500 inhabitants was originally established by the Americans during WW2 under the name Bluie West Eight.
+This comparatively small village of approximately 500 inhabitants was originally established by the Americans during World War 2 under the name Bluie West-8.

 In addition, the entire area surrounding Kangerlussuaq is an El Dorado for nature lovers.

-The very stable weather in the region makes Kangerlussuaq ideal for an airport and a very attractive destination and airport.
-The World of Greenland Arctic Circle tour operator has guided tours daily.
+The very stable weather in the region makes Kangerlussuaq ideal for an airport and a very attractive destination.
+Arctic Ice Tours is a tour operator that has guided tours daily.
 It is a fantastic experience and should be on everyone’s to-do list.
 It is also possible to go on an Ice Cap sightseeing tour by air.

 Point 660 indicates the altitude above sea level when the place was named.
 A guide leads you up the ice here.
 It is clear to see that the ice has retreated and left a barren, moraine area with interesting stones and minerals.
 The rough surface of the ice can be seen and you can cross several fast-running rivers.
 The view across the ice is fascinating and it reaches much, much further than the eye can see.

 Another popular excursion goes to the beautiful Russell Glacier.
-Transport is in »bus-trucks« that have special suspension and are very high off the ground, since the roads are very uneven and comparatively steep.
-However, you feel very safe riding in one of these and the drivers are very experienced.
-The first stop is by the wreck of an American fighter aircraft which crashed in 1968.
+Transport is in customized bus-trucks.
+They have special suspension and are very high off the ground since the roads are very uneven and comparatively steep.
+However, you will feel very safe riding in one of these as the drivers are very experienced.
+The first stop is a wreck of an American fighter aircraft which crashed in 1968.
 There are several of these aircraft wrecks in the area around Kangerlussuaq.
 Fortunately, all the pilots were able to catapult out before the planes crashed.

-There are more photo stops on the way out to the glacier, particularly when a musk-ox or reindeer is spotted, which is always very popular.
+There will be more photo stops on the way out to the glacier, particularly when a musk-ox or reindeer is spotted, which is always very popular.
 The Russell Glacier is a tremendous experience.
-The face of this active glacier often breaks off and pieces of ice can therefore be seen in the river.
+The face of this active glacier often breaks off and pieces of ice can, therefore, be seen in the river.
 The vegetation around the glacier is rich and at the height of summer, there is an abundance of flowers in the area and there are also often Arctic hares.